-- > Meetings will be held at the end of each semester and as called by the SPC chairperson. - All proceedings are confidential.
-Due to FERPA regulations, only students and committee members are allowed to attend SPC meetings. - At the end of every grading period, the committee reviews the academic progress of all students.
-Students meeting all academic and professional expectations will be reviewed for progression as approved by the committee. - Students assigned an "F" in a course will be adjudicated by the committee based on SPC guidelines found below. - Students identified with possible deficiencies in the professionalism competency will be reviewed by the committee based on the SPC guidelines found below. - Deficiency in the professionalism competency includes but is not limited to: consistent negative feedback on classroom or clinical evaluations, significant episode of unprofessional behavior or the accusation of unethical/unprofessional behavior such as dishonesty, theft, DUI, and violation of patient confidentiality.
-Please see the professionalism policy, located in this handbook. - Due to the nature of the online learning program, students may or may not be involved in SPC meetings based on the purpose of the meeting and the requirements of the committee.

-- Minutes are recorded and kept by a recording secretary. - All matters submitted for a vote are determined by a simple majority ruling.
+- > Meetings will be held as called by the SPC chairperson. - All proceedings are confidential.
+Due to FERPA regulations, only students and committee members are allowed to attend SPC meetings. - Students assigned an "F" in a course will be adjudicated by the committee based on SPC guidelines found below. - Students identified with possible deficiencies in the professionalism competency will be reviewed by the committee based on the SPC guidelines found below. - Deficiency in the professionalism competency includes but is not limited to: consistent negative feedback on classroom or clinical evaluations, significant episode of unprofessional behavior or the accusation of unethical/unprofessional behavior such as dishonesty, theft, DUI, and violation of patient confidentiality.
+Please see the professionalism policy, located in this handbook. - Due to the nature of the online learning program, students may or may not be involved in SPC meetings based on the purpose of the meeting and the requirements of the committee. - > Minutes are recorded and kept by a recording secretary. - All matters submitted for a vote are determined by a simple majority ruling.
 The chair will be a non-voting member except in the instance of a tie. - > The Committee's recommendations are forwarded to the SMS Dean.